Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Building Blocks

 \subsection{Non-decreasing counter machines}

-In this subsection, we introduce a new simple machine model, which can also capture the computational power of XNLP (see Theorem~\ref{theorem:nnccm}).
-This model will be a useful stepping stone when proving XNLP-hardness reductions in Section~\ref{section:applications}.
+In this subsection, we introduce a new simple machine model, which can also capture the computational power of $\XNLP$ (see Theorem~\ref{theorem:nnccm}).
+This model will be a useful stepping stone when proving $\XNLP$-hardness reductions in Section~\ref{section:applications}.